zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_postgres_terraform/_index.md

     "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     }
     ```

-    > **NOTE: If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
-Therefore, make sure you grab the correct password**.

     > **NOTE: The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
 It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices)**